rsyslog/rsyslog/source/configuration/modules/omprog.rst

 .. versionadded:: 8.35.0

-Specifies how long rsyslog must wait for the external program to terminate after closing the pipe (that is, sending EOF to the stdin of the child process).
+Specifies how long rsyslog must wait for the external program to terminate (when either the worker thread has been unscheduled, a restart of the program is being forced, or rsyslog is about to shutdown) after closing the pipe, that is, after sending EOF to the stdin of the child process.
 The value must be expressed in milliseconds and must be greater than or equal to zero.

 See the killUnresponsive_ parameter for more details.